Lawyers ask Myanmar to dismiss case vs. Reuters journalists

-YANGON, Myanmar (AP) — Lawyers for two Reuters journalists detained in Myanmar have asked a court to dismiss the case, saying the evidence doesn’t support the charges.
+YANGON, Myanmar (AP) — Lawyers for two Reuters journalists detained in Myanmar asked a court Wednesday to dismiss the case against them, saying the evidence doesn’t support the charges.

-Wa Lone and Kyaw Soe Oo face possible charges under the Official Secrets Act.
-If convicted, they could face up to 14 years in prison.
+Wa Lone and Kyaw Soe Oo face possible charges under the Official Secrets Act, a law dating from British colonial times.
+If convicted, they could get up to 14 years in prison.

-The two are accused of having secret papers relating to the security situation in Rakhine state.
-Around 700,000 Rohingya Muslims have fled into Bangladesh from Rakhine since August.
+Wa Lone, 31, and Kyaw Soe Oo, 28, were arrested Dec.
+12, with police accusing them of violating the law by acquiring “important secret papers” handed them by two policemen who worked in troubled Rakhine state.
+Security forces there have been accused of serious human rights violations against the persecuted ethnic Rohingya Muslims.

-The two journalists have been held since they were arrested Dec.
-12.
+Around 700,000 Rohingya Muslims have fled into Bangladesh since August in response to brutal counterinsurgency campaign.

 Most Read Nation & World Stories